How to Write Standard Operating Procedures (+SOP Template)

 1. Step-by-step tutorials

-As the name suggests, a step-by-step tutorial describes a particular procedure in relevant, easy to follow steps that empower employees to finish a specific task efficiently.
+As the name suggests, step-by-step instructions describe a particular procedure in relevant, easy-to-follow steps that empower employees to finish a specific task efficiently.
 These SOPs are best suited for simple tasks.
+They often include numbered lists with clear instructions for each step.
+Screenshots or diagrams can be incorporated to enhance understanding.

 2. Checklists

-Checklists are one of the most simple methods of writing an SOP document.
-It can be outlined on Google Docs, Microsoft Word, or an online note-taking app such as Evernote or Notion and can be printed for employees to mark as they complete steps.
-To create a checklist, you create a main header for the process you are creating the checklist for and add relevant checklist items that employees need to follow in order to complete the task at hand.
+Google Docs, Microsoft Word, or an online note-taking app such as Evernote or Notion can be printed for employees to mark as they complete steps.
+To create a checklist, you make a main header for the process for which you are creating the checklist and add relevant checklist items that employees need to follow to complete the task.

 3. Hierarchical lists